A basic checklist for your next ocean passage

 Choice is yours how you want to top off your house batteries: do you have a built-in generator aboard?
 Will you charge from the alternator on the main engine (maybe not a good idea if you have a turbo-charged engine, as charging batteries is typically done on lower RPM without engaging the turbo).

-Oh, and those two 5-year-old 120 Ah lead-acid house batteries you used -up to now- for day cruising, might not be enough to hold the charge or keep up with the power consumption for too long.
+Oh, and those two 5-year-old 120 Ah lead-acid house batteries you used -up to now- for day cruising in the Med, might not be enough to hold the charge or keep up with the power consumption needed for a longer ocean passage, especially if you cycled (discharged) them too deep in the past, even once: deep-cycled lead-acid batteries typically only hold 50% or less charge than their spec'd capacity.

 Water